Ok so I may have gotten a little carried away during the rebounding photo shoot…

 If you are too weak to jump you can sit on the rebounder and bounce gently in a seated position.
 I bought my rebounder in 2004 a few months after abdominal surgery, and found it too painful to really jump on at first, so I just did the health bounce.
 As my body healed, the pain went away and I started doing the Strength and Aerobic Bouncing.

-When fighting cancer I did this 2-3 times per day.
+While healing cancer I did this 2-3 times per day

 My typical routine is to warm up for a couple minutes with the health bounce, 5-10 minutes of strength and aerobic bounce variations, and finish up with another couple minutes of the health bounce.
 I put on headphones and listened to worship music or healing scriptures while bouncing.
 This is an amazing way to start the day.